Italy: Self-employment visa and freelancing step-by-step

 Today, Italy has the second-highest level of self-employment across the European Union.
 The freelance lifestyle is particularly popular among millennials, who often choose to freelance to gain more freedom and independence in their work.

 As a freelancer in Italy, you can expect to make an average of €20-€25 per hour.
 However, your earnings will vary depending on the freelance sector you work in, your experience, and location.
-Generally, Milan and Rome are known for the highest average salaries.
+Generally, Milan and Rome are known for the highest average salaries in Italy.

 Some of the most popular English-speaking jobs in Italy for freelancers include:__